 How much will the program cost?

-Although there are no hard numbers yet, Utah State tuition for the College of Veterinary Medicine is expected to be similar to the current cost of attending the WIMU Regional Program and no more than mid-range compared to other universities.
+Although there are no hard numbers yet, Utah State tuition for the College of Veterinary Medicine's independent program is expected to be similar to the current cost of attending the WIMU Regional Program and no more than mid-range compared to other universities.
 USU is intent on reducing the cost of a veterinary education while still providing a world-class educational experience.

 Will scholarships be available to students?